codegymdanang/blog/_posts/2021-01-09-html-color.md

    </head>

    <body text = "#0000FF" bgcolor = "#00FF00">
-      <p>Use different color hexa for for body and table and see the result.</p>
+      <p>Use different color hex for for body and table and see the result.</p>

       <table bgcolor = "#000000">
          <tr>